Sheriff Appeal Court reduces interim occupancy right granted to former cohabitee 11 months after separation

 The sheriff, having considered the respondent’s averments and the parties’ submissions, determined that the respondent, as a non-entitled partner, could competently establish occupancy rights in the appellant’s property following proof.
 In order to protect her position in the meantime, he granted both of the respondent’s craves on an interim basis.

 For the appellant it was submitted that the sheriff had not explained why he considered an interim order to be competent, noting that a similar Sheriff Court case from 1995, Smith-Milne v Gammach, had reached the conclusion that an interim order was not competent.
-The respondent had not prayed in aid any conduct during the cohabitation, such as abusive behaviour, that would support the application.
+The appellant also argued that the order made was not competent given that the parties had been separated for over 10 months.
+The respondent had not prayed in aid any conduct during the cohabitation, such as abusive behaviour, that would support the application in line with Armour.
 The respondent submitted that Smith-Milne had been wrongly decided, and that a purposive rather than literal approach ought to be taken to section 18.
+The respondent made a similar argument in relation to the competency of the order and argued that a purposive approach was appropriate and that the respondent did not need to show any ‘conduct’ for the application to be competent and that the application could be made even though the parties had separated.

 Long after separation